Open-Speech-EkStep/data-acquisition-pipeline/README.md

 Note:
 1. If any of the field ifo is not available keep its value to null
-2. If speaker_name or speaker_gender is given then that same will ve used for all the files in given source
+2. If speaker_name or speaker_gender is given then that same will be used for all the files in given source
 ```
 #### Youtube download configurations
 * You can set download mode [file/channel] in [pipeline_config.py](https://github.com/Open-Speech-EkStep/data-acquisition-pipeline/blob/master/data_acquisition_framework/pipeline_config.py)